GerritCodeReview/plugins_rate-limiter/src/main/resources/Documentation/config.md

 Use group "Registered Users" to define the default rate limit for all logged-in users.

+The recipients property of sendemail section define that emails about reaching soft and hard limits will be sent to members of **Access_Group_1, Access_Group_2, Registered Users** access groups.

 A second, "soft" limit can be defined for every rate limit, to warn administrators about the users that can be affected by an upcoming lower limit.
 In this case, the "soft" limit has the same name as the original limit, but